maartenba/myget-documentation/package-managers/nuget.md

 ## Connecting to a NuGet feed

-Here we will discuss were to find the feed URL and how to connect using our favorite NuGet client.
+Let's discuss where we can find our feed URL and how to connect to it using our favorite NuGet client.

-### Find the feed URL
+### Determining the feed URL

 #### Private feed

 Private feeds are only accessible to the feed owner and to other users who were granted access by the feed owner.
 To connect to a feed we don't own, we may have to request permission from the feed owner.

 <p class="alert alert-success">
-    <strong>Tip:</strong> Find out how to invite users <a href="../inviting-users-to-a-feed.md">here</a>
+    <strong>Tip:</strong> Read more about <a href="../inviting-users-to-a-feed.md">inviting users to a feed</a>.
 </p>

 ![Feed details](assets/feed-details.png)